Here’s what I’ve discovered: too many of us try to survive instead of thrive.

-We drift through life while huddled together in the bottom of the boat with other alleged believers–while we complain about all the crazy weather around us.
+We drift through life while huddled together in the bottom of the boat with other alleged believers–while we complain about all that crazy weather around us.

-But living an authentic life that matters forever requires us to get intentional.
+But living a story worth telling, one that resonates across eternity, requires us to get intentional.

 Subscribe to the FaithWalkers community and receive a free copy of my latest eBook — What God Wants You to Do Next: 7 Questions to Discover God’s Best for Your Life.